percona/pmm-doc/docs/dbaas/setting-up.md

 ### Google GKE

+You can also create Kubernetes cluster with google GKE as follows:

 1. Create your cluster either with [Google Cloud Console](https://console.cloud.google.com/) or [`gcloud` command line tool](https://cloud.google.com/sdk/gcloud):

     The command below assumes that your `gcloud` command line tool is properly configured and your user authenticated and authorized to manage GKE Clusters.
 This example creates a minimal zonal cluster using preemptive node machines, ideal for testing the DBaaS functionality.